MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/schemaregistry-avroserializer-readme.md

 ### Serialization

 Use `AvroSerializer.serialize` method to serialize dict data with the given avro schema.
-The method would automatically register the schema to the Schema Registry Service and keep the schema cached for future serialization usage.
+The method would use a schema previously registered to the Schema Registry service and keep the schema cached for future serialization usage.
+It is also possible to avoid pre-registering the schema to the service and automatically register with the `serialize` method by instantiating the `AvroSerializer` with the keyword argument `auto_register_schemas=True`.

 ```python
 import os